pmav99/ansible-compile-grass/README.md

 The sample playbook sets this to `builder` but you should probably use your main account's username.

-### Configuration options
+Other useful variables are `gcs_svn_branch` which is the URL to the Subversion branch that will be compiled and `gcs_python_version` which specifies the Python version which will be used.

-The rest options are pretty-much self-explanatory and you can check them in `defaults/main.yml`
+The rest options are pretty-much self-explanatory and you can check them out in `defaults/main.yml`

 Example Playbook